SHOTAiiMURA/Spotify-Data-Analysis-Project/README.md

 **Strength of the Relationship:**
 - The slope of the regression line is positive, indicating a positive correlation between the two variables.
 However, there is significant variation in the data, meaning not all songs follow this trend strictly.

+#### Based on those insights from this graph, the following can be considered:

+- Music Production: When creating energetic, loudness and danceability songs, there is a tendency for these songs to become more popular.
+- Music Streaming Services: By utilizing users' listening history and song characteristics, more personalized song recommendations can be provided.

 ```python
 tracks_data['dates']=tracks_data.index.get_level_values('release_date')